vectordotdev/vector/rfcs/2021-10-29-9465-splunk-hec-indexer-acknowledgements.md

 ## Outstanding Questions

-* For `splunk_hec` source, there are several choices to be made in regards to how closely we mimic the real Splunk HEC indexer acknowledgements behavior.
+* ~~For `splunk_hec` source, there are several choices to be made in regards to how closely we mimic the real Splunk HEC indexer acknowledgements behavior.
   While we’d like to avoid inheriting Splunk’s issues wherever possible, we’d also like to make this as fully functional as users need.
-Does the above make sense in terms of what our users need from vector?
+Does the above make sense in terms of what our users need from vector?~~ We will support most of the same Splunk HEC indexer acknowledgements behavior for better user experience and robustness.
 * For `splunk_hec` sink, should we instead allow users to configure channel behavior (e.g. list of channel IDs, # of channels to use, etc.)?